cdnjs/api-server/README.md

 ## Updating Data

-To update your data, you can simply run `npm run build` again, which will update the SRI & tutorial repo clones originally created by this script, as well as fetching and saving the latest library data.
+To update your data, you can simply run `npm run build` again, which will update the tutorial repo clone originally created by this script.

 Once you have updated your data locally, you will need to restart the development server for it to pick up the new data.
 In production, the app includes its own update job that runs every ten minutes, calling the same logic as `npm run build` and then loading that data into memory.

-The `npm run build` script performs the following tasks in parallel, via [`update/worker.js`](update/worker.js):
+The `npm run build` script performs the following task, via [`update/worker.js`](update/worker.js):

-- Cloning or updating the git-based data for SRIs & tutorials, via [`bin/cloneUpdateData.sh`](bin/cloneUpdateData.sh)
+- Cloning or updating the git-based data for tutorials, via [`bin/cloneUpdateData.sh`](bin/cloneUpdateData.sh)
-    - Clone or update SRI data
-        - If SRI git repo already exists locally, update it from origin
-        - Else, clone latest SRI data from [cdnjs/SRIs](https://github.com/cdnjs/SRIs)
-        - Then, always, log the SRI commit that was cloned
     - Clone or update tutorials
         - If tutorials git repo already exists locally, update it from origin
         - Else, clone the latest tutorials from [cdnjs/tutorials](https://github.com/cdnjs/tutorials)